NeneWang/mastery-cli/utils/dsa-cli/prompt/simpe-substraction.md

 tags: [sample, math]
 ---

-This is  a simple substraction example.
+This is  a simple substraction example.!

 ```js
 import { prompt } from 'dsa-cli';